Using GitHub repositories to store your scripts¶

 git clone https://github.com/ctb/rnaseq-scripts.git

-This will create a new directory named rnaseq-scripts
+This will create a new directory named rnaseq-scripts with a single

 ‘README.md` file in it.